Deploy Anywhere 🌍

 Once you’ve opened a TextIt account, navigate to the channels page.
 There we’ll recommend your local gateway and list the global gateway services we support.
 For example, if you’re located in the UK, USA or Canada we recommend Twilio.
 If you’re located in Kenya we recommend Africa's Talking.
 If we don't already recommend a local gateway service for your country, let us know and we'll see if we can't locate one for you.

-You might also want to visit each gateway service’s pricing page where you can lookup pricing for each of their products by country.
-We recommend starting with Twilio, Nexmo, Plivo and Clickatell in that order.
+You might also want to visit each global gateway service’s pricing page where you can view pricing information as well as its product offerings for your country.
+We recommend starting with Twilio, Nexmo and Clickatell in that order.
 If you aren’t able to find virtual numbers for your country, let us know.
-We’d be happy to help you locate the best channel for your use case.
+We’d be happy to help you identify the best channel for your use case.

 TextIt's Android channel enables you to send and receive messages anywhere you can acquire a local SIM card.
 Simply download the TextIt Android application on your phone and follow the instructions to connect it to your account.
 When the app is active, anytime your TextIt account sends a message it will notify your Android phone.
 The phone will then send the message from your local number on your behalf.
 If somebody responds to that message, the phone will relay it back to your TextIt account.
-You can add as many Android channels as you like.
+You can add as many Android channels as you like, and even enable IVR (voice) functionalilty.

 Buy an Android Phone